kerryz/logreg_text_classification/README.md

 # Description
 Implements logistic regression to classify a given set of documents as one of two classes: 0 or 1.

 The loss function used is the ordinary least square, from which we derive an update rule that is implemented through stochastic gradient descent.
+A momentum term is added to avoid local minima.
 The early stop method is used to detect convergence and prevent overfitting.
 The system also uses k-fold cross validation for evaluation and will output the average recall, precision and f1 score to terminal.

-Optionally, l2-regularization and a momentum term can be added to the calculations be setting the parameters `reg_const` and `momentum_constant` to non-zero values in `logistic_regression.py`.
-Currently, these values are set to 0 as initial experiments have shown that these don't improve performance on the given dataset for this particular homework assignment.
+Optionally, l2-regularization can be added to the calculations be setting the parameters `reg_const` to a non-zero values in `logistic_regression.py`.
+Currently, the value is set to 0 as initial experiments have shown that it doesn't improve performance on the given dataset for this particular homework assignment.

 # How to run
 Run the following commands in a terminal: